nestjs/docs.nestjs.com/content/graphql/extensions.md

 #### Using custom metadata

 The logic that leverages the custom metatada can be as complex as needed.
-For example, you can create a simple interceptor that stores/logs events per method invocation, or create a sophisticated guard that **analyses requested fields**, iterates through the `GraphQLObjectType` definition, and matches the roles required to retrieve specific fields with the caller permissions (field-level permissions system).
+For example, you can create a simple interceptor that stores/logs events per method invocation, or create a sophisticated guard that **analyzes requested fields**, iterates through the `GraphQLObjectType` definition, and matches the roles required to retrieve specific fields with the caller permissions (field-level permissions system).

 For this, let's define the `FieldRolesGuard`: